UPDATE 6/21/16: Baltimore City Health Commissioner Dr. Leana Wen provides the following guidance for Baltimoreans:

 If you have traveled to a country with Zika transmission and you are not a pregnant woman, watch for symptoms.
-Most people with Zika do not have symptoms; some may have mild symptoms like fever, body aches, headaches, and red eyes but they go away without treatment.
+Most people with Zika do not have symptoms; some may have mild symptoms like rash, fever, body aches, headaches, and red eyes, but they go away without treatment.
 Contact your doctor if you develop symptoms.
 If you are a man with a pregnant partner, and you have traveled to an area with Zika transmission, abstain from sex or use a condom every time.

 This is a quickly developing situation.
 The Baltimore City Health Department is closely monitoring and working with our State and Federal partners.
-For more information, visit BCHD website and CDC website.
+For more information, visit the BCHD website and CDC website.

 Q: What is Zika and why is there so much news about it?

 A: Zika is a disease caused by Zika virus that is spread by mosquito bite.
 It has existed since 1947 in Africa and Asia, but has only been in the Americas since 2007.
 There is concern that Zika in Brazil has resulted in thousands of babies been born with abnormally small heads and brain damage.
 In February 2016, the World Health Organization has declared Zika a global public health emergency.
 It has spread to more than 45 countries, including those in the Caribbean, Central and South Americas, and the Pacific Islands/Oceana.

 Q: What are the symptoms of Zika?
 Is there treatment or a vaccine?